 “No. No. Wait.
 Tell me.
 Please.

 “And then I could feel myself being lifted.
 I was like, suspended, in the air.
 And I remember the window was open because the curtains were flapping in the wind.
 And the next thing I knew, I was in this little space, all bluish, and there were like machines all around, and weird little lights.
 And the Greys were there.
+And their heads started, I don’t know, swimming around.
 They were doing something to me.
 That’s all I remember.”

 “Wow.
 That’s, uh, quite a story, Krysten.”